Mastering Core Web Vitals: A Comprehensive Guide to Web Performance Optimization

 Reducing the size of files is a fundamental strategy to improve LCP.

 You can use a plugin like WP Rocket to boost your loading time and optimize your Core Web Vitals.
+It’s no surprise that 56% of respondents from our survey are using WP Rocket on their website.

 Refer to our dedicated tutorial on installing and activating plugins on your WordPress site.